Procedure for Reviewing Academic Articles Published in Didaskalia Theater Magazine

 - The editorial board exerts no pressure on the reviewer, makes no attempt to influence his/her evaluation of the academic text, neither during the signing of the contract, nor during the editing of the review.

 - After gathering all the reviews of an academic text the editorial board decides on whether or not to accept a text for print on the basis of the submitted opinions.

-- If the author of a reviewed academic text is part of the editorial board, he/she takes no part in deciding whether or not the text should be accepted for publication.
+- If the author of a reviewed academic text is part of the editorial board, he/she takes no part in selecting reviewers and deciding whether or not the text should be accepted for publication.

 - If the diversity of opinions presented in the reviews prevent the board from coming to a decision, or if the text is by nature interdisciplinary and raises controversy amid the group of specialists, the board may call in an added reviewer.

 - The reviewer has the right to suggest making specified corrections to a text.
 In such a case the editorial board will ask the author to make them.
 The corrected text can then be resubmitted to the same reviewer.